E.on Next is running a winter support scheme that discounts energy for existing customers on low incomes. We explain how you can get involved.

 - The 25% discount will apply to any customers on a low income (or with medical needs) who are not in any debt.

 E.on says the discount will apply from the date a customer signs up for the scheme through until its end.
-The unit prices will then be fixed in at the discounted rate until the end of March 2024, regardless of the next change to the price cap (which will be announced in November and kicks in from the New Year).
-To see how much energy prices will change in January, Look After My Bills has compiled the latest predictions from respected analysts.
+The unit prices will then be fixed in at the discounted rate until the end of March 2024.
+So, even though the Ofgem cap is going up by 5% from 1 January, your bills will remain the same.

-The scheme will charge no exit fees.
-If you fail to pay your direct debit or cancel it, E.on says it will move you back to its standard variable tariff rate (i.e. the Ofgem energy price cap).
+The scheme also charges no exit fees.
+If you fail to pay your direct debit or cancel it, E.on says it will move you back to its standard variable tariff rate, which sits on the Ofgem energy price cap.

 How can I sign up for the E.on Next support?